Free Consultation!

 Pros and Cons of Solar Panels for Your Home

 When considering solar panels for your home, it's vital to weigh up both the pros and cons.
-We’ve listed each in the below table, simply click on each to see more information on that specific pro/con or keep on reading to gain an understanding on them all.
+To keep things simple, we've listed each in the below tables.
+For more information on each pro and con, simply scroll down for concise explanations of each point.

 Pros of Solar Panels